AnuraagRath/Tkinter_Basic-Advanced-/README.md

 Clone the repo to learn how to create basic GUI Desktop applications using python's own tkinter

-# Few Intermediate Desktop Apps include
+# Few Basic/Intermediate Desktop Apps include
 * Your own Calculator

 ![Calc](/images/Calc.png)